“I believe the Judiciary has

 That was Justice Yahaya Jinadu before he voluntarily

-resigned from the Bench following his refusal to apologize to Mr. John Oyegun,
+resigned from the Bench following his refusal to apologise to Mr. John Oyegun,

 then Permanent Secretary at the Ministry of Internal Affairs during the